Alex Verdugo Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.36 team ERA that ranks 18th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.39).

-- Mets pitchers combine to allow 123 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Mets pitchers combine to give up 128 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

 © 2023 Data Skrive.
 All rights reserved.